 This is where our solution proves itself.
 Now that we’re actively interfaced with the data, we need to test its effectiveness and see whether the data is being properly sorted and protected.
 Penetration testing can occur during this stage, and should all of our data destruction solutions.

-A quick note - data destruction should properly adhere to the steps in this process as well.
-A solution like ClaraWipe can do exactly that, matching all major industry standard data destruction processes and methodologies.
-If we don’t properly manage data destruction, none of the FISMA process really matters, as our data loses most of it's protection at that point.
+A quick note – data destruction should properly adhere to the steps in this process as well.
+A solution like ClaraWipe can do exactly that, matching all major industry-standard data destruction processes and methodologies.
+If we don’t properly manage data destruction, none of the FISMA processes really matters, as our data loses most of its protection at that point.

 7 – Determine Risk/Benefit